 “Thank you very much,” I’d reply.
 But I didn’t know what to ask for.
 I couldn’t concentrate.

 I sat in a chair, staring into space, while Larry called Donna King, the woman with whom I taught a nursery class at church each Sunday.
 Donna and I were casual friends, but we didn’t see each other often.
 She and Emerson, her thin, quiet husband, were kept busy during the week by their own “nursery”—six children ranging in age from two to fifteen.
 I was glad Larry had thought to warn her that she’d have the nursery class alone the coming Sunday.
+(Here is how some people learned to cope with death through Facebook.)

 While I sat there, Meghan darted by, clutching a ball.
 Eric chased after her.
 They should be in bed, I thought.
 I followed them into the living room.
 My legs dragged.
 My hands felt gloved with lead.
 I sank down on the couch in a stupor.